 St-Gilles-les-Bains captures the tropical side of the island, far away from the reaches of the rugged volcanic mountains, with its clear lagoon and golden sand sprinkled with black basalt.
-Snorkel the coral reefs, dive into waters rich with marine life, or simply soak up the sun.
-For those who prefer an adrenaline rush over sunburn, hike 2,631m to the top of the volcano, trek through the forests past its inhabitants, pass the mountain villages, or abseil down waterfalls.
+Snorkel the coral reefs, dive into waters rich with marine life, or soak up the sun.
+Those who prefer an adrenaline rush over sunburn can hike 2,631m to the top of the volcano, trek through the forests past its inhabitants, pass the mountain villages, or abseil down waterfalls.

 Explore the ancient cirques and crumbling ground where volcanoes once stood.
 The three natural amphitheatres offer kilometres of trails that twist around the cirques and disappear into the mountains, which can be hiked, biked, or traversed on horseback.
 Reunion is an ethnic mixture of Creole, Indian, Chinese, French, and African cultures, all contributing to the architectural treasures and vibrant festivals.